 Trisomy 21 is when there is an extra copy of chromosome 21.
 This causes a condition called Down syndrome.
 We can now estimate a mother’s risk during pregnancy of having a child with Down syndrome, with the use of blood tests and ultrasound findings early in pregnancy.
 The risk of having a baby with Down syndrome increases with the mother’s age.
 Because of this, women over age 35 are offered special tests during pregnancy such as amniocentesis to check the baby’s chromosomes.

-The features of Down syndrome include mental retardation, slow growth, abnormalities of the face or skull such as upward slanting eyes and a flattened face, and heart conditions.
-The major problem is overall developmental delay and limited cognitive ability.
+The features of Down syndrome include intellectual disability, slow growth, abnormalities of the face or skull such as upward slanting eyes, and heart conditions.
+The major problem is overall developmental and intellectual disability.
 Babies born with Down syndrome can learn basic skills like sitting, walking, and talking, but at a delayed pace compared with other children.
 Physical therapy can help strengthen the muscles so that these babies can learn basic skills more easily.
 Because Down syndrome is associated with chronic health problems such as heart conditions, children with this disease need to receive regular medical care.
 They should also receive regular vision and hearing tests, thyroid evaluations, and immunizations for common diseases.

 Support services are available for children with Down syndrome and for their families.

 Children with Down syndrome can attend school and participate in recreational activities in their community.
 As they grow older, many can hold jobs and live independently.
 People with Down syndrome can make lasting contributions to society.